AlaaPro/JoodKITCHEN-BackEnd-BackOffice/docs/ABONNEMENT_MANAGEMENT_SYSTEM.md

 ## Overview

 The Abonnement Management System is a comprehensive subscription management solution for JoodKitchen that allows administrators to manage weekly and monthly meal subscriptions for clients.
-The system provides real-time statistics, advanced filtering, status workflow management, and bulk operations.
+The system follows strict business rules: **hebdomadaire subscriptions run exactly 7 days with 5 weekday meals**, and **mensuel subscriptions run exactly 30 days with ~22 weekday meals**. **Weekends are completely excluded** from meal service.

 ### Key Features
 - 📊 **Real-time Statistics Dashboard** with visual metrics